 - JNCI Cancer Spectrum.
 2(4): pky075, 2018. [ Journal Article ]

 DNA Damage Response as Biomarkers Informing a Precision Medicine Approach to Bladder Cancer: What are the Next Steps?.Expert Review of Precision Medicine and Drug Development.
 4: 7-9, 2019.

 Effectiveness of Transurethral Resection plus Systemic Chemotherapy as Definitive Treatment for Muscle Invasive Bladder Cancer in Population Level Data.The Journal of Urology.
 200(5): 996-1004, 2018. [ Journal Article ]

 Precision Medicine for Relapsed Multiple Myeloma on the Basis of an Integrative Multiomics Approach.JCO Precision Oncology.
 Epub 2018 Aug 8, 2018. [ Journal Article ]

 Dr. Scot Niglio graduated from Villanova University with a Bachelor of Science in biology where he was inducted into the Phi Beta Kappa Honor Society and went on to receive a Master of Science in physiology from Georgetown University.
-He then earned a Master of Science in clinical and translational science at Rutgers University in combination with his medical degree.
+He then earned a Master of Science in clinical and translational science at the University of Medicine and Dentistry of New Jersey (now Rutgers University) in combination with his medical degree.
 He completed his internal medicine residency as well as a hematology and medical oncology fellowship at the Icahn School of Medicine at Mount Sinai.
 Dr. Niglio has received honors such as the Young Investigator Award (2019) from the Conquer Cancer Foundation (ASCO) and he has been named "40 under 40 in Cancer" (2019) by the Lynx Group.
 This award recognizes the contributions being made by rising stars and emerging leaders across the field of cancer research under the age of 40.